Critical trees are neither too short nor too fat: Introduction

 All the work cited in the previous paragraph concerns unconditioned branching processes (or equivalently Bienaym\'e trees).
 However, following the pioneering work of Aldous \cite{Ald93} on scaling limits of random trees, much effort has been devoted to obtaining limit theorems for $\H(\Tn)$.
 Aldous' result implies that when $\mu$ is critical and has finite variance, $\H(\Tn)/\sqrt{n}$ converges in distribution to a constant times the supremum of the normalized Brownian excursion.
 This also holds for supercritical offspring distributions by exponential tilting.
 Tail bounds on $\H(\Tn)/\sqrt{n}$ which hold uniformly in $n$ were obtained in \cite{ADS13}.

-When $\mu$ is critical and belongs to the domain of attraction of a stable distribution with index in $\alpha \in (1,2]$, it is known \cite{Duq03,Kor13} implies that for a certain slowly varying function $\Lambda$, $\H(\Tn)$ divided by $\Lambda(n) n^{1-1/\alpha}$ converges to a constant multiple of the supremum of the so-called {\em normalised excursion of the $\alpha$-stable height process}, introduced in \cite{LL98}.
+Say that a function $f:\R_{+} \to \R_{+}$ is slowly varying (at infinity) if $f( cx )/f(x) \to 1$ as $x \to \infty$ for all $c > 0$.
+When $\mu$ is critical and belongs to the domain of attraction of a stable distribution with index in $\alpha \in (1,2]$, it is known \cite{Duq03,Kor13} that for a certain slowly varying function $\Lambda$, $\H(\Tn)$ divided by $\Lambda(n) n^{1-1/\alpha}$ converges to a constant multiple of the supremum of the so-called {\em normalised excursion of the $\alpha$-stable height process}, introduced in \cite{LL98}.
 The work \cite[Theorem 1.5]{DW17} describes the asymptotic behaviour of the tail of this supremum.
 Tail bounds on $\H(\Tn)/(\Lambda(n) n^{1-1/\alpha})$ which hold uniformly in $n$, and which match the asymptotic tail behaviour found in \cite{DW17}, were proved in \cite{Kor17}.

 When $\mu$ is subcritical and satisfies $\mu_n \sim C/n^{\beta}$ with $\beta>2$, then $\H(\Tn)/\ln(n)$ converges in probability to a constant \cite{Kor15}.
 This in particular shows that the criticality assumption in Theorem \ref{thm:height_critical0} is necessary.
 The subcritical, heavy-tailed regime was first studied by Jonsson \& Stef\'ansson \cite{JS11}, who identified a condensation phenomenon whereby the tree $\Tn$ with high probability contains a single vertex of degree linear in $n$ and in particular has width $\Theta(n)$.